Gaetano Faillace

-Gaetano Faillace (September 17, 1904 – December 31, 1991) was Douglas MacArthur's personal photographer during World War II and the American occupation of Japan after World War II.
+Gaetano Faillace (September 17, 1904 – December 31, 1991) was an American military photographer who served as Douglas MacArthur's personal photographer during World War II and the American occupation of Japan after World War II.
 During his time in the United States Army, he took many famous images including MacArthur wading ashore during the landing on Leyte, MacArthur with Emperor Hirohito, and the cover photo for MacArthur's book Reminiscences of General of the Army Douglas MacArthur.

 Early life

 Gaetano Faillace was born September 17, 1904, in New York City to Marcello and Francesca (Sciacca) Faillace.

 MacArthur's photographer

 Faillace's picture: "I have returned"—General MacArthur returns to the Philippines with Philippine President Sergio Osmena to his right, Philippine Foreign Affairs Secretary Carlos P. Romulo at his rear, and Sutherland on his left.

 Rank

 When photographers were assigned to highly ranked individuals like General MacArthur, they had to be officers, as they would be present alongside many other highly ranked men.
 Faillace was a sergeant before being promoted to captain when assigned to the general.
 After he left MacArthur's service he went back to the rank of sergeant but his war commission had progressed during the war and when he retired he jumped ranks to major.